Adventure holidays for over 50s

 For many people, being over 50 is just the right time to embark on some well-deserved travel.
 Perhaps your kids have left home and your time is no longer tied to school term dates.
 Or perhaps you’ve recently retired, and now you have more annual leave than you can believe.

 If you’ve been able to save a substantial sum from your pension, your retirement is the perfect time to pack your bags and escape, explore, and watch the world go by.
-You certainly won’t be the only one – in fact, the Association of British Travel Agents suggests that over-65s are now more likely to take foreign holidays than any other age group.
+You certainly won’t be the only one – in fact, according to travel agent Tui, in January 2021 the over 50s were responsible for 50% of all their web bookings.

 If you love the outdoors, walking holidays are a great way to get some oxygen in your lungs, stretch your legs and feast your eyes on stunning scenery.
 Popular destinations for walkers include the fjords of Norway, the foothills of the Pyrenees, or if you’re feeling extra adventurous, the UNESCO-recognised Kumano Kodo pilgrimage in Japan’s Kii Peninsula.